p-abhi-endi/Telecom-Churn-Analysis/README.md

 # 📉 Telco Customer Churn Analysis (End-to-End Project)

 This project explores customer churn behavior in a telecom company.
-It includes data cleaning, exploratory analysis, machine learning for churn prediction, and visualization in Power BI.
+It includes data cleaning, exploratory analysis, machine learning for churn prediction.
 The goal is to help the business understand why customers leave and how to reduce churn.

 ---